opendocsg/slw-judgments-backfill/2011_SGHC_130/report.md

  (d) the alleged injustic e to the defendants as an injunc tion would deprive the defendants of the advantages sought in the foreign proc eedings.

  29 In our view, this is as good a list as any with only one qualific ation, whic h would c onstitute a fifth element whether the institution of the foreign proc eedings is in breac h of any agreement between the parties (see South Carolina Insurance Co v Assurantie Maatschappij "De Zeven Provincien" NV [1987] AC 24).
-Where there is suc h an agreement, the c ourt may not feel diffident about granting an anti-suit injunc tion as it would only be enforc ing a c ontrac tual promise and the question of international c omity is not as relevant (see The Angelic Grace [1995] 1 Lloyd's Rep 87 at 96 and WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka [2002] 1 SLR(R) 1088 at [91]).
+Where there is suc h an agreement, the c ourt may not feel diffident about granting an anti-suit injunc tion as it would only be enforc ing a c ontrac tual promise and the question of international c omity is not as relevant (see The Angelic Grace [1995] 1 Lloyd's Rep 87 at 96 and WSG Nimbus Pte Ltd v Board of Control for Cricket in Sri Lanka <span class="citation">[2002] 1 SLR(R) 1088</span> at [91]).
 However, as far as the present c ase was c onc erned, this element did not c ome into play as there was no suc h agreement between the parties.
 That said, we will now examined eac h of these elements in relation to the fac ts and c irc umstanc es of the present c ase, although one c ould say that the third and fourth elements are really quite c losely related, being two sides of the same c oin.

 41     In the present c ase, Mr Ashloc k had agreed under c l 14 not to pursue any future c laim against the first defendant and its affiliated c ompanies.
 This was a c onsequenc e of the full and final settlement of all his c laims (see [36] above).
 Moreover, the c ases whic h Mr Tan relied on were c ases in whic h the c ourt was asked to grant an interloc utory anti-suit injunc tion to restrain a party from proc eeding with a foreign ac tion pending the outc ome of the proc eedings in the jurisdic tion from whic h the injunc tion was sought.
 In the c ase before me, the plaintiffs were not seeking an interloc utory anti-suit injunc tion but a permanent one on the premise that the c ourt would be able to and would make a finding in their favour on the interpretation of c l 14.